Carrie Fisher To Appear As Princess Leia In ‘Star Wars: Episode IX’ With Family’s Blessing

 In a tragic turn of events, her mother, Debbie Reynolds, passed away the next day from complications due to a stroke.

-The pair were laid to rest in a private crypt at Forest Lawn Memorial Park in Hollywood HIlls at a private ceremony.
-A portion of Carrie’s remains were also cremated and are held in a giant novelty Prozac pill that she kept in her home.
+The pair were laid to rest in a private crypt at Forest Lawn Memorial Park in Hollywood Hills at a private ceremony.
+A portion of Carrie’s remains was also cremated and are held in a giant novelty Prozac pill that she kept in her home.

 [Featured Image by George Brich/AP Images]